xorgy/coffeescript-nano/README.md

 Installing
 ----------

-To install for the whole system coffee.nanorc in /usr/share/nano and add the following lines to your /etc/nanorc
+To install for the whole system, put coffee.nanorc in /usr/share/nano and add the following lines to your /etc/nanorc
 ```
 ## Coffeescript
 include "/usr/share/nano/coffee.nanorc"
 ```